Yolanda Sanchez: Career and style

-Sanchez creates her works where she lives in Miami Beach.
-She created and manages the Arts and Cultural Affairs division of the Miami-Dade Aviation Department, while also holding an administrative position in the art program of the Miami International Airport, including oversight of the airport galleries, children’s art program, and curating the temporary exhibitions.
-Sanchez also acts as a liaison to the Professional Advisory Committee for the Miami Dade Art in Public Places program.
+Sanchez creates her work where she lives in Miami Beach.
+She created and managed the Arts and Cultural Affairs division of the Miami-Dade Aviation Department, while also holding an administrative position in the art program of the Miami International Airport, including oversight of the airport galleries, children’s art program, and curating the temporary exhibitions.
+Sanchez also acted as a liaison to the Professional Advisory Committee for the Miami Dade Art in Public Places program.

 Sanchez is represented in the Museo Siyasa in Spain and the Museum of Craft and Folk Art in San Francisco, as well as in the permanent collections of the Graham University center and The Art Museum at FIU, the Museum of Art in Fort Lauderdale, and the Museum of Contemporary Art in Jacksonville.
 Sanchez describes her work as being influenced by color, light, texture, and the natural landscape, depicting the experience or memory of something rather than an exact representation.
 Her work also takes influence from poetry, dance, calligraphy, and Asian art, while also not straying from the syncretic culture of the Caribbean.
 Sanchez has prior study, training, and a personal background in both calligraphy and dance, explaining her use of the movement and energy of both in her works.
 When it comes to Asian art, it is the Chinese and Japanese ink painting that is integrated into her paintings.
 Sanchez aligns herself with American artists such as Franz Kline and Cy Twombly, and cited her historical influences as Matisse, Bonnard, Pollock, and Monet.
 In addition to her Cuban heritage, Sanchez also draws from the South Florida landscape, in the colors of the sea and flora.

 Development

-Sanchez was originally a figurative painter and transitioned over into abstract painting, gradually using less and less recognizable imagery.
+Sanchez is originally a figurative painter and transitioned over into abstract painting, gradually using less and less recognizable imagery.